borevitzlab/spc-eyepi/docs/src/ansible.rst

 Setup
 -----

-Add add your ssh public key to the *ansible/keys* folder (you can also delete ours from there, unless you **really** trust us).
+Add your ssh public key to the *ansible/keys* folder (you can also delete ours from there, unless you **really** trust us).

-If you want a local user account make sure there is an entry in *ansible/vars/userlist.yml* and with a reference to your ssh key.
+For a local user account to be made there must be an entry in *ansible/vars/userlist.yml* and with a reference to your ssh key.
 You need to add your ssh key to the list of keys for the user "alarm", as this is the user that ansible needs to install things.